 - A redevelopment vision for the Avent Ferry Shopping Center at Gorman Street.

 - Redevelopment concepts for multifamily residential properties between Varsity Drive and Gorman Street.

-Draft Recommendations will be completed in late January, with public meetings and an online comment period to follow.
+Based on additional analysis of the input received at this meeting, draft design alternate recommendations will be completed in late January, with public meetings and an online comment period to follow.
 Stay tuned!

 For questions, more information, or to provide your comments via email or phone, please contact Matthew Klem at Matthew.Klem@raleighnc.gov, or 919-996-4637.

 Stay informed of future updates by signing up for Avent Ferry Road Corridor Study communications through MyRaleigh Subscriptions.

 Area or corridor plans typically respond to specific problems or localized issues that require more detailed analysis and outreach that can be managed through the city comprehensive planning process.
 The process provides a wider base of data collection and public involvement for the area than would be available otherwise.